 Croatians love to mix their wine with water.
 White wines are mixed with sparkling water (called gemist) and red wines are mixed with still water (called bevanda) – for a refreshing drink that you can enjoy in the company of good friends.
 Find out here why gemist is actually the best wine drink you can have in Croatia during the summer season.

 DON’T JUDGE A BOTTLE BY ITS LABEL

 We don’t want to say that Croatian winemakers are ignorant about the design of labels.
 There are many examples of beautiful and elaborate label design, but some of the best winemakers in Croatia just don’t bother with fancy names or labels.
-So if you stumble upon a bottle of wine with a plain label and a simple name, such as Plavac Mali or malvasia, do give it a chance as you might be very surprised.
+So, if you stumble upon a bottle of wine with a plain label and a simple name, such as Plavac Mali or Malvasia, give it a chance as you might be very surprised.
 The same goes for the price.

 DON’T BE IN A HURRY

 Being in a hurry is one of the biggest sins when it comes to eating or drinking anything in Croatia – notonly wine.
 Croatians just love to sit in a cafe, bar, or restaurant and enjoy a slow meal with friends or family, or sip a tiny cup of coffee or glass of wine for hours.
 So, make sure you are relaxed and have plenty of time reserved for tasting Croatian wines, regardless of whether you’re in a wine bar, a regular bar, or a restaurant.
 No worries if you’ve finished your drink.
 Just, sit relax and enjoy.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!